AlexiaDelorme/project-exoplanets/testing/js/JSTEST.md

 - 'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
 - 'for of' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).

-To fix this, I decided to change the use of "let" by "var" and then included the following comment at the beginning of my file: " // jshint esversion: 6 " for the second warning.
+When loading the data dashboard using IE 11, my script "graphs.js" was not loading properly and therefore no graphs were displayed.
+To fix this, I decided to change the use of "let" for "var" and instead of a "for of" loop, I used the function "data.forEach".
+These slight changes fixed the issue I had on IE.

 No further issues were mentioned apart from an unused variable that was created only for testing purposes but that was then commented out.